2015 American League Championship Series: Game 3

 Toronto's high powered offense finally came to life in Game 3.
-After the Royals scored a run in the first off of Marcus Stroman when Alcides Escobar hit a leadoff triple and scored on Ben Zobrist's groundout, Ryan Goins's single with runners on second and third put the Blue Jays up 2–1 in the third.
+After the Royals scored a run in the first off Marcus Stroman when Alcides Escobar hit a leadoff triple and scored on Ben Zobrist's groundout, Ryan Goins's single with runners on second and third put the Blue Jays up 2–1 in the third.
 After a walk, Josh Donaldson's RBI single made it 3–1 Blue Jays.
 The Royals cut the lead to 3–2 in the third when Eric Hosmer hit into a forceout at second with runners on first and third, but the Blue Jays blew the game open in the bottom half.
 After a leadoff single and walk, Troy Tulowitzki's three-run home run made it 6–2 Blue Jays.
 Russell Martin then walked and scored on Kevin Pillar's double.
 Kris Medlen relieved Cueto and after getting two outs, allowed a home run to Josh Donaldson to make it 9–2.
 In the fifth, Stroman's wild pitch with runners on second and third made it 9–3, then after a walk, Mike Moustakas's RBI single made it 9–4 Blue Jays, who added another run in the bottom of the inning on Ryan Goins's home run.
-They added another run in the eighth on José Bautista's RBI single with two on off of Franklin Morales.
+They added another run in the eighth on José Bautista's RBI single with two on off Franklin Morales.
 In the ninth, Liam Hendriks allowed a leadoff single and subsequent double.
 After Lorenzo Cain's sacrifice fly and Hosmer's single scored a run each, Roberto Osuna relieved Hendriks and allowed a two-run home run to Kendrys Morales before retiring the next two batters to end the game.